 The Community Preservation Act was enacted in Massachusetts as a way for the state to help communities preserve open space and historic sites, create affordable housing, and develop outdoor recreational facilities.
 The state matches a proportion of the community’s revenue dedicated to invest in these types of projects.
 Whately adopted the CPA in 2008 and it became effective in 2009.
-To date Whately is one of very few communities to consistently get a 100% match of its CPA funds.
+Whately is one of very few communities to consistently get a high percentage match of its CPA funds.
 A minimum of ten percent of each year’s CPA revenues must be dedicated to historic preservation, ten percent to open space (which includes agricultural land preservation), and 10 percent to community housing.

 Each participating town is required to establish a Community Preservation Committee (CPC) with five to nine members from the local boards and commissions dealing with those objectives, plus a member of the Planning Board.
 Whately has a seven member committee with two at large members and representatives of the Conservation Commission, Historical Commission, Housing Committee, Planning Board and the Recreation Commission.
 Traditionally one of the at-large members is a member of the Agriculture Commission.